What Are Clinical Psychologists Most Likely to Be Involved In?

 Collaboration and consultation

 In addition to direct therapy, clinical psychologists provide consultation, advice, and supervision to other professionals involved in the care of their clients.
-They offer guidance on the best practises for addressing psychological issues and help develop effective treatment plans.
+They offer guidance on the best practices for addressing psychological issues and help develop effective treatment plans.

 Professional recognition and regulation